bagder/irchistory/README.md

 ## Further Standardization Attempts

-IETF-IRCUP was an initiative started in January 1998, to gather all the flavours of IRC servers to document a new RFC and possibly set a new standard for all networks to commit to.
+IETF-IRCUP was an initiative started in January 1998, to gather all the flavors of IRC servers to document a new RFC and possibly set a new standard for all networks to commit to.
 That project died.

 CTCP/2 was an attempt, started in 1997 by Bjorn Reese, to develop and